 Now, you will be using Mac OS Recovery to revert to an earlier version of the system.
 Here is how:

 Wait until the process is completed.
 By doing the steps, the disk you're restoring is erased and then receives the Mac OS and other contents of your Time Machine backup.

 When started in Safe Mode, your Mac is checked out.
 The advantage of using it is noticing if there are any improvements in the system performance while Safe Mode is running.
 In the positive case, after you restart, any directory issues or cache files will be gone.
 It is a great option for tests and diagnostics.

-It's not usually known that Mac’s processor can often rely on hard disk space to compute data.
-In fact, your hard disk is able to act like a secondary RAM to your Mac.
-It is very important, then, to keep a clean and organized disk file, with as less unusable data as possible.
+It's not usually known that Mac's processor can often rely on hard disk space to compute data.
+Your hard disk can act as a secondary RAM to your Mac.
+It is very important, then, to keep a clean and organized disk file, with as little unusable data as possible.
 If your hard drive is full or choking up, you need to learn how to speed up your Mac by deleting its extra data.

 The high usage of memory space, however, is an easy problem to solve, even though it is one of the main causes of slowness.
 The options to free a lot of data are:

 In this way, you clean the entire system leaving a Mac that operates fast and a Mac OS Sierra that will run very smoothly.

 Every time you start up your Mac, several apps, add-ons, and invisible processes start to run in the background.
 Many of them are useful, indeed, but it might get something there that you don't always need to open.
 By controlling and managing your Login Items, you will have better performance and a faster boot.